barankaplan/barankaplan/README.md

   -i have created a simple message queue with rabbitmq in order not to reflect the delays due to problems between services to the user.

-  -the project was run with jar files, then docker images cretad and uploaded using these jar files, lastly containers were created and the project was run entirely on docker.
+  -the project was run with jar files, then docker images cretad and uploaded by using these jar files, lastly containers were created and the project was run entirely on docker.

   -the project was run on kubernetes for testing using minikube on docker